hapax/hapax.github.io/assets/teaching.md

 understood broadly as the use of mathematics to solve problems in the real world.
-Unlike beauty, which never gets much of a rhetorical look in, the "real world" is bandied about almost recklessly, since the real world where many *word problems* are purported to live.
+Unlike beauty, which never gets much of a rhetorical look in, the "real world" is bandied about almost recklessly by maths teachers, since the real world is where many *word problems* are purported to live.

 To illustrate, here are some word problems from our textbook:

 <figure>
     <div style="text-align:center"><img src ="/images/posts/specialist3.png"
     width="80%" />
-		    <figcaption><i>"World" problems.</i></figcaption>
+		    <figcaption><i>Real world problems?</i></figcaption>
 	</div>
 	</figure>